 - 7.4.1.
 Use of Funeral Honors Duty status is for the purpose of providing Funeral Honors Duty support and is strictly voluntary and may be paid or points-only participation. - 7.4.2.
-Election of performing Funeral Honors Duty in paid status entitles the reservist to a day of base pay for each day of Funeral Honors Duty and/or preparation for Funeral Honors Duty.
+Election of performing Funeral Honors Duty in paid status entitles the reservist to a day of base pay for each day of Funeral Honors Duty and/or preparation for Funeral Honors Duty. - 7.4.3.

-7.4.3.
 Use of Funeral Honors Duty status entitles a reservist to one retirement point for each day of Funeral Honors Duty and/or preparation for Funeral Honors Duty.
-Retirement points earned in support of Funeral Honors Duty can result in the reservist exceeding the 130 inactive duty points per Retention/Retirement (Retention/Retirement) year limitation (reference para 2.3.)
-Note: For accounting purposes, Funeral Honors Duty retirement points are tracked separately under the Point Credit Accounting and Reporting System.
+Retirement points earned in support of Funeral Honors Duty can result in the reservist exceeding the 130 inactive duty points per retention/retirement year limitation (reference paragraph 2.3.).
+Note: For accounting purposes, Funeral Honors Duty retirement points are tracked separately under the PCARS.